Key takeaways

 Maintain end to end audit trails

-Store audio, transcript, extracted entities, human corrections, and posted entry, with user identity and timestamps.
+Store audio, transcript, extracted entities, human corrections, and posted entry.
+Include user identity and timestamps for every step.
+This is your evidence chain.

 Data security and privacy

-Encrypt in transit and at rest, redact PII, apply role based access, align with applicable guidance like an RBI master circular where relevant.
+Encrypt in transit and at rest.
+Redact personally identifiable information.
+Apply role based access.
+Align with applicable guidance like the RBI master circular on data governance where relevant.

 Transcription accuracy benchmarks

-Test in real offices, with background chatter, multiple speakers, and phone quality audio, target 95 percent plus accuracy for numbers and finance terms.
+Test in real offices.
+Include background chatter, multiple speakers, and phone quality audio.
+Target 95 percent plus accuracy for numbers and finance terms.

 Multilingual and Hinglish support

-Verify smooth code switching within a single command, across GST and TDS terminology.
+Verify smooth code switching within a single command.
+Test across GST and TDS terminology in mixed language phrases.

 Intelligent ledger mapping

-Look for learning on your COA, vendors, and recurring patterns, accuracy should improve with usage.
+Look for learning on your chart of accounts, vendors, and recurring patterns.
+Accuracy should improve with usage as the classifier sees more of your data.

 Seamless ERP integration